Oil and Acrylic Painting Workshops and

 plus 1 very fine and soft brush for detailed work

-· Water containers ie. tin cans (for acrylic or water soluble oil painters) , (no glass containers for safety).
+· Water containers ie. tin cans (for acrylic or water soluble oil painters) , (avoid glass containers for safety).

 · If using oil paint- it is strongly recommended that you use water soluble oils to minimize exposure to dangerous

 solvents or use oil or soap products to clean brushes (instead of turps or mineral spirits) for the regular oils.

 · Rags or paper towels

 · Palette knife

 · Drawing material: sketch pad , pen or pencils.

 · Painting smock or apron or old clothes

 · Paints: MUST: titanium white (large), cadmium yellow light, cadmium red medium, ultramarine or cobalt blue or